In the previous chapter we introduced a simple Web 1.0-style hypermedia application to manage contacts. Our application

 Instead, you will use attributes placed directly on elements in your HTML to drive more dynamic behavior.
 Htmx extends

-HTML as a hypermedia, and it wants that extension to be as natural and consistent as possible with existing
+HTML as a hypermedia, and it is designed to make that extension feel as natural and consistent as possible with existing

 HTML concepts.
 Just as an anchor tag uses an